 In conjunction with the National Autistic Society group based here in Milton Keynes, we've put together a Social Story for those on the autistic spectrum.
 We also have an Access Guide and a Visual Story.

 There are six wheelchair spaces available in the Stalls.
 There is lift access to all levels of the theatre.

 All areas of the Theatres are accessible to customers with limited mobility, including wheelchair users.
 There is level access from the top of Margaret Powell Square, through into the foyer, with level access into the auditorium at both sides of the stalls.
 Ramped access is provided to backstage areas.
 The building features wide corridors and doors, and additional toilet facilities for disabled people.
 Two front of house lifts provide access to the circle and upper circle, with appropriate seating positions available on all levels.
 Similarly, a lift backstage provides access to all levels with mobility lifts cited at split-levels between front of house and backstage areas.
 All lifts are fitted with voice commentary and tactile aids.

 The Box Office, Piano Bar, Business Bar on the ground floor and circle bars all have low level counters and accessible levels for transactions.
 Front doors to the foyer areas can be operated automatically by push button with tactile aids.

-This device amplifies sound through ear-pieces similar to regular headphones.
-Suitable for persons without a hearing aid.
+We have infra-red Sennheiser sound amplification headsets which amplifies sound through earpieces similar to regular headphones.
+This is suitable for patrons without a hearing aid.